TOURIST ATTRACTIONS IN KABUL

 The site continued to be of importance to Babur’s heirs, and Jehangir made a pilgrimage to the area in 1607 AD (1016 AH) when he ordered Walls surround all gardens in Kabul, an inscribed headstone is placed at its head, and a prayer platform is laid in front of Babur’s grave.

-See also Summer Escapes: 7 Best Places to Visit in September
+See also Paradise Found: Enchanting Places to Visit in the Maldives

 3. Darul Aman Palace